Table of Contents

 |Kawasaki Protection Plus™ (optional)||12, 24, 36, or 48 months|

 Conclusion & Price

-The Kawasaki Ninja 650 has a rock-solid reputation of reliability to bank on.
-It is also an easy first big bike for novices to adapt to.
+The Kawasaki Ninja 650 has a rock-solid reputation of reliability and value for money.
+It is also an easy first big bike for newbies to adapt.
 While remaining quick enough to stay experienced riders entertained.
-None of this changes for 2020, and while the price tag has gone up by rupees 35000.
+None of this changes for 2021, and while the price tag has gone up by rupees 65000.

-The Kawasaki Ninja 650’s price is Rs 6.24 lakh Ex-showroom, India.
-The ninja makes up for it with a sharper style and a new display.
-And, just, like before, there’s no other motorcycle like it at the price point.
+The Kawasaki Ninja 650’s price is Rs 6.54 lakh Ex-showroom, India.
+The Ninja makes up for it with a sharper style and a new display.
+And, like before, there’s no other motorcycle like it at the price point.